The city that never sleeps.

 Here I was, crunched in between two garbage containers, silently praying that they were tall enough to block complete view of my petrified face and trembling demeanor.

-A chill ran down the length of my spine as two tall figures emerged from the shadows.
+A chill ran down the length of my spine when two tall figures emerged from the shadows.
 They stood motionless over the bodies as if observing their work.
 One of them knelt down, studying Ramona’s pale face.
 His remained expressionless, despite the blood coating the woman’s white collared shirt.

 Her legs were sprawled apart, showcasing a small pistol tucked into a black garner underneath her pencil skirt.
 The man unhooked the metal, shoving it into the waistband of his pants.